Gretchen Carlson: Philanthropy and public work

 President Biden Signs into Law H.R.
 4445, the "Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act of 2021" with Vice President Kamala Harris and Gretchen Carlson.

-Since her harassment complaint became public, Carlson has focused her public work to modify laws that protect predators.
+Since her harassment complaint became public, Carlson has focused her public work to modify laws that protect sexual predators.
 In December 2017, she joined a bipartisan coalition of legislators to introduce the Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act, which voids forced arbitration agreements that prevent sexual harassment survivors from getting their day in court.
 Carlson testified before the House Judiciary Committee in May, 2019.
-In February 2022, the U.S. Congress passed the Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act, which excludes sexual assault and sexual harassment complaints from arbitration clauses, including retroactively.
-The law was championed by Carlson, who was sexually harassed for many years by then Chairman and CEO of Fox News, Roger Ailes.
+In February 2022, the U.S. Congress passed the Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act, which excludes sexual assault and sexual harassment complaints from arbitration clauses, including retroactively, a law championed by Carlson.
 On March 3, 2022, President Joe Biden signed the bill into law during a ceremony where Carlson was introduced by Vice President Kamala Harris.
 After signing the bill into law, President Biden handed the pen used to Carlson.